Length: 318 Minutes

 As a feminist who loves pink, I give this brilliant book of essays an enthusiastic "YES"

 We advise placing a copy in the hands of every girl (and guy) you know

 From Scarlett's captivating and grounding introduction to angry tales of personal experiences ... this book has a bit of everything.
-Pick it up and read one story from your favourite columnist or actress, but I guarantee you'll end up reading the full, illuminating collection, and you'll possibly finish it knowing more about your own personal stance than you imagined.
+I guarantee you'll end up reading the full, illuminating collection, and you'll possibly finish it knowing more about your own personal stance than you imagined.

-This collection of essays curated by writer Scarlett Curtis is a call-to-arm that allows us to unpick what it means to be a feminist in a safe space.
-To understand the complexities that unite women from all different walks of life, colours and creeds and how to rise up against a patriaxrchy that wants to dictate what a feminist means.
+This collection of essays curated by writer Scarlett Curtis is a call-to-arms that allows us to unpick what it means to be a feminist in a safe space.
 It's not trying to be the definitive book on feminism but it will keep the conversation going L-O-U-D-L-Y.